krishamaze/fe-be-alignment-analysis/docs/audit/CURRENT_STATE_REPORT.md

 Conflicts With: Current absence of Redis settings in env.example and settings.py.

-Missing Critical Info: Hardened pipeline stages, Mem0 v2, backend-v2 migration timeline.
+Missing Critical Info: Hardened pipeline stages, Mem0 v2 roadmap, and any planned backend migration timeline.

 Recommendation: MAJOR UPDATE – incorporate new operational model and dependencies.